open-education-hub/web-security/chapters/web-application-security/web-basics/reading/README.md

 - System vulnerabilities - applications or services that run inside an Operating System or an Operating System vulnerability
 - Runtime vulnerabilities - when one of the components (frameworks such as PHP, Java, Python, WordPress, etc.) of the web application is vulnerable leads to a risk.
 - Browser vulnerabilities - occasionally attackers will discover a vulnerability in the browser itself that allows execution of arbitrary binary code when a user simply visits a compromised site.
   Browsers are complex pieces of machinery with many subsystems (HTML rendering, JavaScript engine, CSS parser, image parsers, etc.), and a small coding mistake in any of these systems could offer malicious code just enough of a foothold to get running.
-- Vulnerabilities in web application implementation - here we can talk about OWASP Top Ten vulnerabilities [[3]](https://owasp.org/www-project-top-ten/).
+- Vulnerabilities in web application implementation - here we can talk about [OWASP](https://owasp.org/www-project-top-ten) Top Ten vulnerabilities.

-# HTTP (Hypertext Transfer Protocol)
+## HTTP (Hypertext Transfer Protocol)

-## HTTP Request / Response
+### HTTP Request / Response

 Communication between clients and servers is done by requests and responses: